LucasMagenis/clock/README.md

 CSS3

-JavaScript (Vanilla)
-(Sem frameworks por enquanto, focado no aprendizado dos fundamentos)
+JavaScript (Vanilla) – sem frameworks no momento (foco no aprendizado dos fundamentos)

-📁 Estrutura atual do projeto
+📁 Estrutura do projeto
-/
-├── index.html
-├── style.css
-└── script.js

-📌 Status do projeto

-🚧 Em desenvolvimento
-Atualmente estou estruturando a interface e começando a lógica do temporizador.
-Atualizações serão feitas com frequência conforme o progresso da aula.